MASH Sector - Municipalities, School Boards, Health Regions and Publicly-Funded Post-Secondary Institutions

 Land Use

-• Land-use measures (e.g., zoning decisions) are excluded from the NWPTA, provided they treat residents from British Columbia, Alberta and Saskatchewan the same.
+Land-use measures (e.g., zoning decisions) are excluded from the NWPTA, provided they treat persons/businesses from the NWPTA provinces the same.

 Business Licensing

-Under the NWPTA, the reconciliation of local government business licensing processes between British Columbia, Alberta and Saskatchewan municipalities is currently voluntary.
+Under the NWPTA, the reconciliation of local government business licensing processes between municipalities is currently voluntary.

 Frequently Asked Questions